Up to 60% off sofas & mattresses — limited‑time deals.

 Burton James Bruno Sofa Review (2026)

-Burton James’ Bruno Sofa is a sculptural, 1970s-inspired statement piece with channeled arms and a low, tucked-leg profile, built for design-forward living rooms.
-In daily use, it delivered a supportive sit that stayed comfortable through long TV nights, but it held warmth during low-movement lounging and its minimal clearance made under-sofa cleaning annoying.
-Great for entertaining and movie marathons; not for hot sleepers or people who want tall, airy legs.
+Burton James’ Bruno Sofa is a sculptural, 1970s-inspired piece with channeled arms and a low, tucked-leg profile that suits design-forward living rooms.
+In our testing, it stayed supportive through long TV sessions, but it also held warmth during quieter lounging and its minimal clearance made under-sofa cleaning a chore.
+It makes the most sense for entertaining and movie nights, not for people who run warm or want a sofa with taller, airier legs.

 Product Overview